Ellpeck/TinyLifeWeb/docs/articles/custom_maps.md

 To get started, simply create a new save file that'll serve as the basis for your new map.
 If you want to create a completely custom map, you'll have to delete everything that is on the default map you chose.

 There's a set of required [cheats](cheats.md) that you have to enable to be able to create custom maps.
 You can open the cheat menu with the `F1` key.
 - `EditWorld` allows you to place build mode items outside the current lot.
+When this cheat is enabled, the New Game menu also shows an additional map called "Empty Map".
+This map is a simple starting point for creating a custom map.
 - `ShowNonBuyable` allows you to access hidden build mode items, like decorative power poles, road tiles, and more.
 - `IgnorePlacementRules` to allow placing some hidden items like power lines in the proper place.